xdilab/ATC_LLM/README.md

 **pip install -r requirements.txt**

 ⚠️ Note: Some warnings may occur when reading PDFs with PyPDF2.

 These are safely suppressed in the script using:

-warnings.filterwarnings("ignore", category=PdfReadWarning)
+**warnings.filterwarnings("ignore", category=PdfReadWarning)**

+---

 **Libraries Used in the Phi_QAPairs_PRE_FT_main.py Script**